Skilledcamman/.DarkSide/README.md

-# 🌑 DarkSide Dotfiles
+# 🖤 DarkSide Dotfiles

-These are my personal dotfiles for a Wayland-based Arch Linux environment using [Hyprland](https://github.com/hyprwm/Hyprland).
-It includes configuration for my terminal, bar, launcher, notifications, and more.
+Some clean dotfiles I made by mashing up others work and some personal input together, Welcome to the Dark Side!

 ## 📂 Managed Configs